 Though Tree Aeonium isn't particularly susceptible to infestations, insect pests include aphids, mealybugs, scale insects and thrips.
 If this succulent is planted in a site with poor drainage, its roots may rot.
 Although the yellow flowers are attractive, each time they bloom, a rosette dies.
-You can avoid flowering by cutting the mealybugs's terminal rosette every year in late winter and propagating it by planting the rosette at the plant's base, where it will form roots.
+You can avoid flowering by cutting the terminal rosette every year in late winter and propagating it by planting the rosette at the plant's base, where it will form roots.

 - Back to genus Aeonium